sargonxg/goof_final/README.md

 - Ask deep, complex queries using an ADK RAG agent
 - See backend activity and a description of the architecture/models in use

+All files are in the repository root; there are no subfolders.
-It is designed to plug into the Google ADK RAG sample (`adk-samples/python/agents/RAG`).
+Place this alongside the Google ADK RAG sample so that:

+- `rag/shared_libraries/prepare_corpus_and_data.py` exists
+- `rag/main.py` exists and exports `agent`.